-The WELL Building Standard v2 is currently in the pilot phase and consists of 10 concepts including air, water, nourishment, light, movement, thermal comfort, sound, materials, mind, and community.
+The WELL Building Standard graduated to v2 in the first quarter of 2021 and consists of 10 concepts including air, water, nourishment, light, movement, thermal comfort, sound, materials, mind, and community.

 These concepts are further broken down into 100+ features, 23 of which are required Preconditions for WELL certification.